 Due to promising results from preliminary research with the Specific Carbohydrate Diet in children with Crohn's or colitis, this diet may be worth trying when other dietary options have been exhausted.
 It is recommended to follow the guidance of a registered dietitian for support as this diet can put individuals at a higher risk for nutrient deficiencies.

 This diet was developed by gastroenterologist Dr. Peter Gibson and registered dietitian Dr. Sue Shepherd.
 It was intended to decrease functional gut symptoms such as gas, bloating, distention and diarrhea and/or constipation commonly seen in people with irritable bowel syndrome.

 Diet Summary & Claims:

-FODMAP stands for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols – which are all different types of short chain carbohydrates that are poorly digested in the small intestine and rapidly fermented by gut bacteria that naturally reside in the large intestine, resulting in symptoms such as gas, bloating, diarrhea and/or constipation.
+FODMAP stands for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols – which are all different types of short chain carbohydrates that are poorly digested in the small intestine and increase small intestinal water content or are rapidly fermented by gut bacteria that naturally reside in the large intestine, resulting in symptoms such as gas, bloating, diarrhea and/or constipation.
 The low FODMAP diet eliminates foods that are high in short chain carbohydrates in order to decrease symptoms.